-Pakistani police arrest former Prime Minister Imran Khan after court conviction
+Pakistani Police Arrest Former Prime Minister Imran Khan After Court Conviction

+Police officers prepare to take position outside the residence of Pakistan's former Prime Minister Imran Khan, in Lahore, Pakistan on Aug.
+5, 2023.
+Credit - K.M.
+Chaudary—AP

-ISLAMABAD — Pakistani police on Saturday arrested former Prime Minister Imran Khan at his home in the eastern city of Lahore after a court convicted him in an asset concealment case and handed him down a three-year prison sentence.
+ISLAMABAD (AP) — The political future of Pakistan’s former Prime Minister Imran Khan was thrown into doubt Saturday when police arrested him at home after a court handed him a three-year jail sentence for asset concealment.

-It’s the second time the popular opposition leader has been detained this year.

 The prison sentence could see Khan barred from politics as the law says people with a criminal conviction cannot hold or run for public office.
 His Pakistan Tehreek-e-Insaf party, or PTI, condemned the ruling and said it will challenge the decision in a superior court.

-While a superior court can suspend the conviction, it’s the country’s election body that ultimately disqualifies Khan from politics.
+While a superior court can suspend the conviction, it’s the country’s election body that can ultimately disqualify Khan from politics.

+Efforts to put Khan behind bars have been stepped up ahead of elections expected later this year.
+His popularity and large support base, combined with his ability to mobilize massive crowds, pose a threat to the ruling coalition and could potentially polarize the electorate.

 The Islamabad court issued the arrest warrant after convicting Khan.
-Police moved quickly to take the popular politician from his home to the Pakistani capital, Islamabad, senior police officer Ali Nasir Rizvi said.
+Police moved quickly to take the politician from his home in the eastern city of Lahore to the Pakistani capital, Islamabad, senior police officer Ali Nasir Rizvi said.
 Local information minister, Amir Mir, said Khan was being taken to Lahore airport to be transported to the capital.

 Since his ouster from power in a no-confidence vote in parliament in April 2022, Khan has been slapped with more than 150 legal cases, including several on charges of corruption, terrorism and inciting people to violence over deadly protests in May that saw his followers attack government and military property across the country.
-Khan, cricket star-turned-politician, remains the leading opposition figure despite his ouster.
+The cricket star-turned-politician remains the leading opposition figure despite his ouster.

-A PTI spokesperson, Rauf Hasan, described the asset concealment trial as the “worst in history and tantamount to the murder of justice.”

-Information Minister Maryam Aurangzeb denied Khan’s arrest had anything to do with elections due to be held later this year.
+Information Minister Maryam Aurangzeb denied Khan’s arrest had anything to do with upcoming elections.
 She said Khan had been given every opportunity to defend himself against the asset concealment charges.
 “Instead Imran Khan used the time to delay the court proceedings and went back and forth to the high court and supreme court to halt this case,” she said.

 Aurangzeb added that Khan has been "proven guilty of illegal practices, corruption, concealing assets and wrongly declaring wealth in tax returns.”

+His former political secretary Aun Chaudhry said Saturday's events will aid political stability, while Foreign Minister Bilawal Bhutto-Zardari described the day's developments as comeuppance for Khan.

+But a former PTI government minister, Ali Mohammad Khan, said the opposition leader had been denied justice.
+“Khan’s conviction will be quashed and he will be released soon,” he said.

-His party released a video message showing Khan at home behind a desk and the Pakistani and PTI flags in the background.
-It wasn’t clear when the recording was made.
+Khan's party released a video message showing him at his Lahore home behind a desk and with the Pakistani and PTI flags in the background.
+It wasn't immediately clear when the recording was made.

 He urged people to peacefully protest until they get their rights, namely a government of their choice through voting and “not the one like today's occupying power.”